BlackLionXD/HR_managment_-with_angular-8-Simple-Human-Resource-managment-with-angular-8/README.md

 ## Need to install
 - NVM ( node version manager )
-- install node 10.9.0( for angular 8 ) and latest node version for jason-server on NVM.
+- install node 10.9.0 for angular 8  and latest node version for jason-server on NVM ( type nvm install 10.9.0 and nvm install node on CMD)
-- install angular 8 / angular material / json-server

-## json - server installation

-Run `npm -i json-server` to install
+-  switch to node 10.9.0 using ( nvm use 10.9.0 ) and install node modules ( npm install )

 ## Use NVM (node version manager ) to start json-server